1. What trends are shaping the future in the business world?

 Yes, because if it is focussed in only one person, from a strategic point of view, there is a greater effort to transfer knowledge and marketing ideas that can boost new business opportunities.

-Having an integration and alignment of this vision and above all of this mindset, we will have the whole company "looking in the same direction" in a collaborative effort to think and do marketing, even in more central or traditional functions, in the relationship with suppliers, etc.
+An alignment of this vision and mindset ensures that the whole company will be “looking in the same direction” in a collaborative effort to think and do marketing, even in more central or traditional roles, in dealing with suppliers, etc.

-The traditional practice of "isolating" marketing in one person or "departmentalizing" its function, nowadays results in a considerable loss of resources and shared dynamics, precisely because of the skills and competences that this area has acquired during the time.
+The traditional practice of “isolating” marketing in one person or “departmentalizing” this function today results in a considerable loss of resources and combined dynamics, precisely because of the skills that this area has developed.

 IN SUMMARY

-It has become clear that, regardless the size of the company, the importance of a marketing strategy and its implementation, by finding the most appropriate formats, will allow the business to be valued, bringing not only the expected results, but also achieving new opportunities by anticipating future trends and practices.
+It has become clear that, regardless the size of the company, it is important to implement a marketing strategy to work on the positioning of the company and its differentiation, which will allow the business to be valued, to reach the expected results and achieve new opportunities by anticipating future trends and practices.